cbrueck/nprm-gui/README.md

 <a href="https://github.com/cbrueck/nprm-gui">NPRM-GUI on Github.com</a>

-Eine kleine grafische Benutzeroberfläche für das New Packet Radio Modem vom F4HDK
+Eine kleine grafische Benutzeroberfläche für das New Packet Radio Modem von F4HDK

 A little graphical user interface for the New Packet Radio Modem from F4HDK